-Low Back Pain is a very common condition (second only to the common cold), most of the individual at least once in his lifetime suffers from back pain.
+Low Back Pain is a very common condition (second only to the common cold), most of the individual at least once in a lifetime suffers from back pain.
 This is the price we are paying for standing erect.
 It is not only a problem of old people – 50% of children will have experienced back pain by the time they reach 15.

 Low back pain is a common problem and is caused by many different things.
 Often a definite source of the pain is never found.

 Recovery Is The Rule but recurrence too

 Unfortunately, low back pain has a bad habit of recurring from time to time.
 Do not be surprised if you have more than one episode.